Household hazardous waste collection options

 What is accepted; what is not accepted

 It is important to follow closely what is and isn't accepted at the Wastemobile and Factoria Household Hazardous Waste Drop-Off Service.
-Note: the Factoria Household Hazardous Waste and Wastemobile facilities no longer accept latex paint.
+Note: the Factoria Household Hazardous Waste and Wastemobile facilities do not accept latex paint.
 Unwanted paint can now be recycled at no charge at any PaintCare drop-off location external link throughout Washington.

 For your safety and that of others:

 - Store products away from the vehicle's passenger compartment and keep them separate from items you wish to retain

 - Stay in your vehicle during unloading

 Call the Hazards Line at 206-296-4692 if you have any questions about hazardous wastes in your home.

 These programs are part of the local hazardous waste management program